AI

 Agent Role: AI systems achieve 92-94% extraction accuracy for insurance-specific entities by combining natural language processing with computer vision.
 Agents detect entities, normalize Statements of Value, and map fields into rating systems with semantic understanding, interpreting qualitative controls like "MFA enforcement" in cyber applications or complex commercial property schedules.

 Value: Reduces manual data preparation from hours to minutes while improving quality through consistent extraction.
 AmTrust's implementation demonstrates AI agents extracting risk data from competitor proposals and automatically generating bindable quotes without manual intervention.
-Data cleansing enables more accurate risk assessment and faster decision-making.
+Data cleansing enables more accurate risk assessment and faster decision-making. hx's data ingestion agent handles this workflow, automating extraction and structuring so the underwriter receives prepared data rather than a raw pile of documents.

 Pre-bind decision support